 TGax Editor: Change the paragraphs below of this subclause as follows (#CID 11351, 11853):

-An HE STA may transmit a TWT Information frame to its peer STA at any time (i.e., without participating in any TWT sessions) if the peer STA has set the Flexible TWT Schedule Support field of the HE Capabilities it transmits.
+An HE STA may transmit a TWT Information frame to its peer STA at any time (i.e., without participating in any TWT sessions) if the peer STA has set the Flexible TWT Schedule Support field of the HE Capabilities it transmits to 1.
 An HE STA may transmit a TWT Information frame to a TWT scheduling AP.
 The HE STA sets the fields of the TWT Information frame as defined in 27.7.4.1 (General).

+NOTE—When the TWT Information frame has the Broadcast Reschedule field equal to 1 then the TWTs are resumed as described in 27.7.4.2 (TWT information for individual TWTs) and 27.7.4.3 (TWT information for broadcast TWTs).(#11351, 11853)

 A non-AP HE STA(#6256) that transmits a TWT Information frame with Broadcast Reschedule subfield equal to 1 to a peer STA may go to doze state after receiving the acknowledgment and shall be in the awake state at the specified TWT indicated in the TWT Information frame.
 A non-AP HE STA that receives a TWT Information frame with Broadcast Reschedule subfield equal to 1 from a peer STA may go to doze state after transmitting the acknowledgment and shall be in the awake state at the specified TWT indicated in the TWT Information frame. (#8109, #7403)